To follow along with the R-based demo in class, click here for the companion R-script.

 Okay, so now we know that the quantity defined as \(-2*ln(\frac{\mathcal{L} _{r}}{\widehat{\mathcal{L}}})\), should be distributed according to the above probability distribution under the null hypothesis of the reduced model being true (the deviance between the full and reduced model is simply a result of random chance).
 How does this relate to confidence intervals?

-So, if we want to determine a range in parameter space that can plausibly contain the true parameter value, we can select the range of parameter space for which \(-2*ln(\frac{\mathcal{L} _{r}}{\widehat{\mathcal{L}}})\) is less than or equal to 3.84.
+So, if we want to determine a range in parameter space that can plausibly contain the true parameter value, we can select the range of parameter space for which \(-2*ln(\frac{\mathcal{L} _{r}}{\widehat{\mathcal{L}}})\) is less than or equal to 3.84. (values of the statistic less than this cutoff value could plausibly be an artifact of random sampling error)

-_{r}}{\widehat{\mathcal{L}}}) \leq - 3.84\)
+_{r}}{\widehat{\mathcal{L}}}) \leq - 3.84\]

-\(-2*[ln(\mathcal{L} _{r}) -
+\[-2*[ln(\mathcal{L} _{r}) -

-ln{\widehat{\mathcal{L}}})] \leq - 3.84\)
+ln{\widehat{\mathcal{L}}})] \leq - 3.84\]

-\([ln(\mathcal{L} _{r}) -
+\[[ln(\mathcal{L} _{r}) -

-ln{\widehat{\mathcal{L}}})] \leq 1.92\)
+ln{\widehat{\mathcal{L}}})] \leq 1.92\]

 So, now what do you think about the ‘rule of 2’?
 Is it close enough??